rpglab/rpglab.github.io/resources/_posts/2023-10-12-ML-EROCT-LF_Python.md

 ## Citation:
 If you use any of our codes/data for your work, please cite the following paper as your reference:

-Jonathan Yang, Mingjian Tuo, Jin Lu, and Xingpeng Li, “Analysis of Weather and Time Features in Machine Learning-aided ERCOT Load Forecasting”, *arXiv*, Oct.
-2023.
+Jonathan Yang, Mingjian Tuo, Jin Lu, and Xingpeng Li, “Analysis of Weather and Time Features in Machine Learning-aided ERCOT Load Forecasting”, *Texas Power and Energy Conference*, College Station, TX, USA, Feb.
+2024.

 Paper website: <a class="off" href="/papers/JonathanY_ML-LF/"  target="_blank">https://rpglab.github.io/papers/JonathanY_ML-LF/</a>